MicrosoftDocs/visualstudio-docs/docs/modeling/integrating-models-by-using-visual-studio-modelbus.md

 > [!WARNING]
 >
-> Visual Studio ModelBus, described in this article, is no longer available for download.
+> The Visual Studio ModelBus Extension, described in this article, is no longer available for download.
 However, these instructions still work for those users who already have this extension installed.

 ModelBus lets you create a unique reference to a model or to a specific element inside a model.
 This reference can be stored outside the model, for example, in an element in another model.
 When, on a later occasion, a tool wants to obtain access to the element, the ModelBus infrastructure loads the appropriate model and return the element.
 If you want, you can display the model to the user.
 If the file can't be accessed in its previous location, ModelBus asks the user to find it.
 If the user finds the file, ModelBus updates all the references to that file.